Advertorial: Publications

-Advertorials differ from traditional advertisements in that they are designed to look like the articles that appear in the publication.
-Most publications will not accept advertisements that look exactly like stories from the newspaper or magazine they are appearing in.
-The differences may be subtle, and disclaimers—such as the word "advertisement"—may or may not appear.
-Sometimes terms describing the advertorial such as a "special promotional feature" or "special advertising section" are used.
-The tone of the advertorials is usually closer to that of a press release than of an objective news story.
+Advertorials differ from traditional advertisements in that they are designed to resemble the editorial content of the publication in which they appear.
+Most publications prohibit advertisements that are identical in appearance to their regular articles.
+However, the distinctions between advertorials and editorial content may be subtle.
+Disclaimers such as the word "advertisement" are sometimes included but are not always present.
+Alternative labels often used include "special promotional feature" or "special advertising section."
+The tone of an advertorial typically aligns more closely with that of a press release than with an objective journalistic article.

 Advertorials can also be printed and presented as an entire newspaper section, inserted the same way within a newspaper as store fliers, comics sections, and other non-editorial content.
 These sections are usually printed on a smaller type of broadsheet and different newsprint than the actual paper, along with different fonts and column layouts.
 Many newspapers and magazines will assign staff writers or freelancers to write advertorials, usually without a byline credit.
 A major difference between regular editorial and advertorial is that clients usually have content approval of advertorials, a luxury usually not provided with regular editorial.

 A related practice is the creation of material that looks like traditional media (for instance, a newspaper or magazine) but is actually created by a company to market its products.
 One familiar example is airline in-flight magazines, which may feature reports about travel destinations to which the airline flies.

 In 1996, a UK based company called Parkway Publishing began publishing advertorials for advertisers.
 Parkway began enlisting clients and created PRPros to function as PR via advertorials with great success.
 The cottage industry is now widely used and considered very successful.
 Sheldon Schorr, the president of Parkway, was a leader in the crafting of advertorials and placed hundreds a year in scores of periodicals, especially magazines, utilizing quotes, brand references and trade enhancement, "meant to complement a company or persons' brand passively and more affordably than any other form of editorial content with much greater success than a press release".
 Historically, advertorials were less frowned upon and newspapers would even "show how magazine advertising is serving the public".